-Zelenskyy signs law opening committee meetings to journalists and public
+Zelenskyy signs law opening committee meetings to press and public

-Zelenskyy signs law opening committee meetings to journalists and public
+Zelenskyy signs law opening committee meetings to press and public

-The Ukrainian flag flies above the Verkhovna Rada dome in Kyiv.
+The Ukrainian flag flies above the dome of the Verkhovna Rada in Kyiv.
 Photo: Getty Images

-On 17 December, Ukrainian President Volodymyr Zelenskyy signed a law setting rules to make parliamentary committees open to media and civic activists.
+On 17 December, Ukrainian President Volodymyr Zelenskyy signed a law governing the process by which parliamentary committees will be made open to the media and civic activists.

-Source: Yaroslav Yurchyshyn, Head of the Verkhovna Rada Committee on Freedom of Speech; the Verkhovna Rada (Ukrainian parliament)
+Source: Yaroslav Yurchyshyn, chair of the Verkhovna Rada Committee on Freedom of Speech; the Verkhovna Rada (Ukrainian parliament)

 Details: Committee meetings must now be streamed online and video recordings must be published in open access within 24 hours of the meeting ending.